Grumari, Prainha, Macumba, Joatinga and Praia Vermelha

 Located far to the west of Rio de Janeiro in a nature reserve it’s clean and beautiful.
-Embedded in Atlantic Rainforest it is one of the favourites for many Cariocas.
-There is no commerce here so you have to bring food and drink.
-In order to get here you need a car, if you are a tourist Car Rental is both easy and quite cheap.
-Maybe some local agrees to bring you there?
-A taxi there would be expensive and also leave you with the problem how to get home.
+Embedded in Atlantic Rainforest it is one of the favorites for many Cariocas.
+There is -almost- no commerce here, so best is to bring food and drink.
+In order to get here you need a car, maybe some local agrees to bring you there.
+A taxi there can be expensive and also leave you with the problem how to get home.
+An option is to get the metro to station Jardim Oceanico in Barra and order an Uber from there.
+The Uber can wait for a couple of hours and then bring you back to the metro station.
 Avoid sunny weekends because traffic is really, really bad then.
-In order to get there, get a map and look for the coastal road that goes from Recreio.
+Prainha

 Just next to Recreio you have Macumba Beach, named after a big flat rock where descendants from Africa used to practice their religion Macumba.
-One of Rio’s best beaches for surfing and particularly long boarding, it’s pretty accessable.
-You can either take the local bus S20 on the beach avenues in Copacabana or Ipanema (beware of reversed traffic on Sundays and holidays), or (especially if you are with a board) the above mentioned Surf Bus.
-Again, sunny weekends are crowded.
+One of Rio’s best beaches for surfing and particularly long boarding, it’s pretty accessible.
+You can either take the local bus on the beach avenues in Copacabana or Ipanema (beware of reversed traffic on Sundays and holidays), Sunny weekends are crowded.

 This is a real gem and well hidden.
-Almost only accessable by car.
-If you don’t know how to get there it’s gonna be hard so you need someone to show you.
+Almost only accessible by car.
+If you don’t know how to get there it’s gonna be hard, so you need someone to show you.
 In São Conrado you are supposed to enter Estrada de Joá.
 The beach is located inside a condominium of houses, wedged in between some cliffs; it’s quite a steep little hike to get down there.
 The tide has to be low, otherwise you have no beach.
-The surfing here can be really good.
 Bring water and bananas since vendors are rare.
-This is by far my preferred frescoball (English: beach tennis) beach.
-Together with Grumari Beach it’s my favourite when it comes to nature.